nojronatron/java-code-challenges/docs/readme-trees.md

     inOrder(root.right)
 ```

-Like preOrder, inOrder works the same except the "processing" portion of the code is in-between calls to root.left and root.right.
+Like preOrder, inOrder works the same except the "processing" portion of the code is in-between calls to `root.left` and `root.right`.

 #### Depth-First Post-Order Traversal